NDAR123909/reservoir-lorenz-regime-transitions/README.md

 W_{\mathrm{out}} = V R^{\top} \big( R R^{\top} + \lambda I \big)^{-1}
 ```

-For the bifurcation diagram the network runs cold.
+For the bifurcation diagram, the network runs cold.
 There is no ground-truth trajectory
 at the target ρ, just the parameter value and a free run.

 These are the following confirmed hyperparameters
 - γ_p = 0.1
 - spectral radius = 0.6

-Everything else at the documented priors.
-These are the `ESNConfig` defaults and carry into every
+All remaining hyperparameters were kept at their documented prior values.
+These are the `ESNConfig` defaults, and they carry into every
 sweep unchanged.
 Full details are in the accompanying paper/manuscript.

 ## BibTeX citation